coincar-sim/sim_sample_prediction_ros_tool/README.md

   * **lanelet_map_filename**: Filename (including path) of the lanelet map

 ## Contribution
 * fork this repo
 * use your own algorithms for predicting the motion of perceived objects
 * ensure that
   * `/$(arg vehicle_ns)/$(arg pred_plan_obj_topic)` is published
-  * all internal ROS communication stays within the perception namespace
+  * all internal ROS communication stays within the prediction namespace

+## Contributors
+Pascal Böhmler, Nick Engelhardt, Tobias Kronauer, Maximilian Naumann

 ## License
-Contact the maintainer.
+This package is distributed under the 3-Clause BSD License, see [LICENSE](LICENSE).